Great North Fen

 Key Objectives:

-1. Restoration of Wetland Habitats: The project aims to restore priority wetland habitats, including floodplain grazing marsh and lowland fens.
+- Restoration of Wetland Habitats: The project aims to restore priority wetland habitats.

-2. Biodiversity Enhancement: By restoring these habitats, the project seeks to support a wide range of species, from plants and invertebrates to mammals like otters and water voles.
+- Biodiversity Enhancement: By restoring these habitats, the project seeks to support a wide range of species, from plants and invertebrates to birds and mammals.

-3. Natural Flood Management: The restored wetlands will act as natural water stores, helping to mitigate flooding in urban areas downstream.
+- Natural Flood Management: The restored wetlands can act as natural water stores, helping to mitigate flooding.

 Current Progress:

-• Fundraising: Efforts are ongoing to raise funds to support additional land purchases and continued restoration activities.
-Donate here.
+- Fundraising: Efforts are ongoing to raise funds to support additional land purchases and continued restoration activities.
+You can donate to support this work below.

-• Landowner Engagement: Neighbouring landowners are being supported by the Trust to carry out restoration on their own sites where appropriate.
+- Landowner Engagement: Neighbouring landowners are being supported by the Trust to investigate opportunities for habitat creation on their own land.

 This vision represents a significant step towards reversing habitat loss and promoting environmental sustainability in the region. 🌿